ibm-cloud-docs/openwhisk/pkg_composer.md

     {: screen}

 **For Python 3**
-Install the [Composer for Python 3](https://github.com/apache/incubator-openwhisk-composer-python) library by using `pip3`.
+Install the [Composer for Python 3](https://github.com/apache/incubator-openwhisk-composer-python){: external} library by using `pip3`.

 1. Clone the Composer for Python 3 GitHub repo.
     ```